luckyframework/lucky/UPGRADE_NOTES.md

 ```
 - Add: `Avram::SchemaEnforcer.ensure_correct_column_mappings!` to `src/start_server.cr` below `Avram::Migrator::Runner.new.ensure_migrated!`.
 - Update: any mention to renamed errors in [this commit](https://github.com/luckyframework/lucky/pull/911/files#diff-02d01a64649367eb50f82f303c2d07e2R248).

-## Upgrading from 0.17 to 0.18

-- Upgrade to crystal 0.31.0

-No updates to Lucky itself are required.
-There may be Crystal 0.31.0 related changes you may need to make.

 ## Upgrading from 0.16 to 0.17